 Two paths lead across the alpine pasture towards the Geisler Peaks.
 Take the left fenced path towards Zans.
 Soon the trail descends through forest and intersects with trail 35 (the Adolf Munkel Trail).
 Turn left onto trail 35 towards Zans and Gampen Alm.

-The Adolf Munkel Trail (trail 35) runs along the foot of the Geisler/Odle peaks.
-Though the majority of the trail traverses stone pine and spruce forest, there are a few openings which provide wonderful views of the peaks.
+The Adolf Munkel Trail (trail 35) runs along the foot of the Geisler/Odle peaks in Puez-Odle Nature Park.
+Though the majority of the trail traverses stone pine and spruce forest, there are a few openings that provide wonderful views of the peaks.
 As you follow the Adolf Munkel Trail, you’ll come across several intersections, where you can exit the path early, by turning left towards Zans.

 We recommend staying on the undulating Adolf Munkel Trail (direction: Gampen Alm) until you reach trail 6 (1 hour).
 Though, if you have less time, you can certainly head to Zans early.